ANALYTICS SOLUTIONS2025-10-30

 Data reporting is the process of creating digestible data by translating raw data into formats that help you assess the success of your organization.

 There are several different kinds of data reports.
-They can be classified by the kind of information they report on and the manner in which they do so.
+They can be classified by the type of information they report on and the manner in which they present it.

-When it comes to presenting your data, there are two different types of reports: static and interactive.
-Static reports are simple to create and understand but do not allow users to interact with them.
-Most pull data from a single source, hence are called static.
+When presenting your data, there are two primary types of reports: static and interactive.
+Static reports are simple to create and understand, but do not allow users to interact with them.
+Most pull data from a single source; hence, they are referred to as static.

 What types of reports do you typically create?
-The primary type of report is a list, which provides a brief view of the facts from source documents without presenting them in a context that can then be used down the line to make decisions.
+The primary kind of report is a list, which provides a brief overview of the facts from source documents without presenting them in a context that can be used later to inform decisions.

 For example, you can create a list of key facts, key dates, or key costs.
 An example would be: How many customers opened bank accounts, in which months, last year?